 Located on the opposite, more remote end of the island, perched high on a hill, Le Toiny is a fantastic spot for Sunday brunch and offers expansive mountain and water views of the French West Indies.

-The hotel has seen its share of famous faces and long-term guests over the years from the entertainment world and one of them was Rudolph Nureyev.
+The hotel has seen its share of famous faces and long-term guests from the entertainment world over the years, and one of them was Rudolph Nureyev.
 The dream of the classic ballet dancer from Russia was to “dance above the waves.”
 A well-kept secret back in the day, the world-renowned artist once owned a villa on the edge of St. Barts, just steps from the Le Toiny resort.
 Now, you can rent this secluded spot on your next visit to the island.

 Eden Rock for Gastronomy

-The sister property of the famous South of France Hotel du cap-Eden-Roc is perched on a rocky cliff on St Jean Bay and surrounded by white sandy beaches.
+The sister property of the famous South of France Hotel du Cap-Eden-Roc is perched on a rocky cliff on St. Jean Bay and surrounded by white sandy beaches.

-The Sand Bar menu is in the hands of Michelin-starred chef Jean-Georges Vongerichten, inspired by his ABC concepts in New York’s which showcase healthy eating.
+The Sand Bar menu is in the hands of Michelin-starred chef Jean-Georges Vongerichten, inspired by his ABC concepts in New York, which showcase healthy eating.
 The Rémy Salon and Bar is named after Eden Rock’s original owner, paying tribute to his pioneering spirit.
 The sun deck of the Eden Rock Beach Bar is the perfect spot for an afternoon frosé.

-Eden Being Boutique is a great spot to shop for cool, local finds – think coverups and sandals.
-Be sure to visit the new Eden Spa on the top of ‘The Rock’ with treatments by acclaimed local artisanal brand Ligne St Barth, who create natural products using frangipani flower, sugar cane and mango butter.
-Three beach cabanas are also available for the ‘Sun Spa’ by Esthederm treatments for before and after sun exposure.
+Eden Being Boutique is a great spot to shop for cool, local finds—think coverups and sandals.
+Be sure to visit the new Eden Spa, with treatments by acclaimed local artisanal brand Ligne St Barth, who create natural products using frangipani flower, sugar cane and mango butter.
+Three beach cabanas are also available for the Sun Spa by Esthederm treatments for before and after sun exposure.

 Cheval Blanc Hotel St Barth for Design